MuntahaShams/length-detection-using-human-pose-estimation/README.md

 - Three input options: images, video

 ### Python
-- `cd length-detection-using-human-pose-estimation/python`
+- `cd length-detection-using-human-pose-estimation`
-- `ipython notebook`
+- `jupyter notebook`
 - Open `OpenPose_Notebook.ipynb` and execute the code for image
 - Open `video.ipynb` and execute the code for video